 Let your ghosts dry.
 They will probably need to sit overnight to dry completely, so keep that in mind.

 Step Six: Decorate Your Ghosts

 Using the printable faces we’ve provided (or your own creations!), decorate your ghost faces.
-Print, cut out and put the face you want inside of your ghost.
-Then, use markers to trace along the cheesecloth, following the faces as a stencil.

 Step Seven: Hang Your Ghosts Up